raneric/ingedata-dev-test/README.md

    - No authentication for now so the user data is based on a DUMMY_USER no constant defined in `ingedata-dev-test/client/src/utils/appConstant.js`
    - Admin endpoints are assumed to be protected (even if not implemented yet).
    - The system supports only one type of room price (no discounts or promo logic).
+   - Room picture are just an asset picture for the UI to simulate picture from the server

 #### Limitations
    - No user authentication implemented yet.